Last Updated on

 On the other hand, you’ll have peace of mind with a good tenant, knowing that the rent will be paid on time and your property will be kept clean and undamaged.

-Here are some tips when screening potential tenants:
+Tips when screening potential tenants:

 - You can try using MyRental, a monthly subscription for investors or landlords to verify criminal backgrounds, eviction history, and previous addresses.